 Class F Trust Units may generally only be subscribed for by Fee-Based Accounts where the Subscriber pays an annual fee to a dealer pursuant to a fee-based program.
 No commission and no trailers are paid on Class F Trust Units.
-If the Subscriber redeems its Class F Trust Units in the first 6 months from the date of subscription, a Short Term Trading Fee of 3.0% will be applied to the calculation of the Redemption Amount.
+If the Subscriber redeems its Class F Trust Units in the first 6 months from the date of subscription, a Short Term Trading Fee of 3.0% will be set-off against the Redemption Amount payable.
 The Trust permits investments from portfolio managers that are below the stated minimum subscription amount for reasons related to client portfolio allocations.